sz95/ECE3400Team26/contract.md

 Expected level of responsibility for fulfilling team assignments, timelines, and deadlines:<br>
 Everyone is expected to complete assignments a few days in advance. <br>
 Expected level of communication with other team members: <br>
-Respond as soon as possible.
-We will have regular check-ins a week. <br>
+Respond as soon as possible, within 24 hours.
+An explanation for a late response wil lbe expected.
+We will have regular check-ins weekly. <br>
 Expected level of commitment to team decisions and tasks: <br>
 We will have high level of commitment. <br>